From language learning theories to the best Italian course

-However, as an Italian language teacher, I haven’t found yet anything like that, so I eventually started making my own: “Ripeti con me!”
+However, as an Italian language teacher, I haven’t found anything like that yet, so I eventually started making my own: “Ripeti con me!”

-The contents are arranged so that you gradually improve by spaced repetition.
+The contents are arranged so that you learn in spaced repetition, and gradually improve.

 This unique learning resource will help you understand fast, spoken language, so you can transform your listening skills, take a fuller part in conversations yourself, and reach your true language learning potential.

-It is complemented by a community forum where you can practice with other students skills such as writing and talking and you can use it as a message board to ask questions and exercise.
+It is complemented by a community forum where you can practice other students’ skills, such as writing and talking, and you can use it as a message board to ask questions and exercise.